Who is Laura Gallacher, Russell Brand’s wife of six years?

 “I’ve never had domesticity before,” he said.
 “Most of my life has been an extension of the grandiose idea of what glamour would look like if it had to have a kitchen.
 And I feel sometimes like a refugee in my house with this woman, this calm, beautiful woman, who in the most beautiful way possible doesn’t care about what I do.
 She’s not interested, in the most delightful way.
 ‘Oh, that sounds nice.’”

 In June, Brand revealed that he and Gallacher were expecting their third child while appearing on the podcast The Diary of a CEO.
-It is believed that Laura has since given birth.
+It is believed that Gallacher has since given birth.

 While she previously had an Instagram account under the name Laura Brand, with over 145,000 followers, it appears to have been deleted.